Lua-Project/lua-5.4.4-sandbox-escape/README.md

     ```

-- tcache bins clean (Ubuntu glibc ptmalloc)
+- Cleaning tcache bins (Ubuntu glibc ptmalloc)

     In the luaM_newvectorchekced function, the malloc function is called and the chunk of variable k is allocated.
 At this time, if the tcache bin is full, the desired chunk is not allocated and the exploit fails.
 Because of this, we allocate a variable and empty the chunk that exists in the tcache bin.